 “Monster High” was created by Garrett Sander, with illustrations by Kellee Riley and illustrator Glen Hanson.
 The line was lauched by Mattel in 2010, featuring a range of fashion dolls, books, and other assorted tie-in products that follow the children of famous monsters attending high school.
-With unique characters and inclusive themes, the series quickly gained popularity.
+With unique characters and inclusive themes, the series quickly became a phenomenon.

 The series features a diverse group of teenagers who are the children of famous monsters such as Dracula, Frankenstein, and the Werewolf.
 Your typical Monster High story revolves around the characters navigating high school life and embracing their unique identities and differences.
 (Here’s a free play scenario for you kids out there: Re-cast your Rainbow High and LOL Surprise dolls as the children of famous monster-hunters who go to a rival school called Van Helsing High or Simon Belmont High and get them all dressed up for the most ill-advised mixer ever!)